DATA USAGE POLICY

 - Scan for malware;

-- Help us run the test version of our website that we use internally to pilot new features and ensure the smooth running of our online services;
+- Help us run the test version of our websites/app that we use internally to pilot new features and ensure the smooth running of our online services;

 - Detect and reduce fraud and credit risk.